Victoria, London: Landmarks

 Westminster Cathedral is the largest Catholic church in the UK and the seat of the Archbishop of Westminster.
-It was built between 1895 and 1903 in the Neo-Byzantine style on a site previously occupied by the Tothill Fields Bridewell prison from 1618–1884.
+It was built between 1895 and 1903 in the Neo-Byzantine style on a site previously occupied by the Tothill Fields Bridewell prison from 1618 to 1884.

 Victoria Palace Theatre dates from 1911 and replaced the Royal Standard Music Hall, built in 1886.
 That itself had been a replacement for an earlier Royal Standard Music Hall, which originally opened in 1850 as Moy's Music Hall.

 Little Ben, a 20 ft-tall clock tower in the style of Big Ben, stands at the intersection of Vauxhall Bridge Road and Victoria Street.
 It was erected in 1892 but removed in 1964 during road widening works, and was kept in storage until eventually being restored in 1981.

 The Apollo Victoria Theatre was built in 1929 in Art Deco style, opening in 1930 the New Victoria Cinema.
 It closed in 1975 before being reopened as a theatre in 1981.
 In 1984 it became host to the musical Starlight Express, which remained its main production until 2002.

 Opposite the Victoria Street entrance to Victoria Station is the site of the former Metropole Kinema, built in 1929 and in operation until 1977.
 It reopened in 1978 as The Venue, a live music club owned by Virgin Records, which ran until 1984.
 The building was demolished in 2013.

 The House of Fraser department store on Victoria Street, opened in 2005, is built on the site of the former flagship branch of the Army & Navy Stores, opened in 1872.
 Army & Navy Stores had been acquired by House of Fraser in 1973.